nextscript/PyGuardDNS/README.md

 Unknown clients are registered asynchronously: new IPs are deduplicated with a TTL-based set, queued, and inserted in batches by a background worker, which then triggers a snapshot rebuild.
 If the queue fills up, registrations are dropped and counted in `unknown_client_dropped_total` instead of blocking DNS responses.

-DNS-over-TLS connections are pooled (`DotConnection`) and reused instead of performing a new TCP/TLS handshake for every query.
+DNS-over-TLS and DNS-over-HTTPS connections are pooled (`DotConnection`, `DohConnection`) and reused instead of performing a new TCP/TLS handshake for every query.
 DNS-over-QUIC sessions are pooled with idle timeout, penalty tracking after repeated failures, and automatic reconnect.

+The DNS cache supports negative caching (NXDOMAIN and NODATA responses) with configurable TTL derived from SOA records, and prefetch caching that refreshes frequently used domains before their TTL expires.
+Upstream health is tracked with states: healthy, slow, degraded, and down.

-Hot-path counters (cache hits/misses, filter decisions, upstream errors, query-log drops, queue sizes, dropped client registrations) are available through `/metrics` and `/api/runtime_metrics`, and `benchmark_request_path.py` can reproduce cache-hit, clean-miss, blocked, and mixed traffic patterns, optionally with a simulated slow disk, to measure the effect of changes on this path.
+Hot-path counters (cache hits/misses, filter decisions, upstream errors, query-log drops, queue sizes, dropped client registrations) are available through `/metrics` and `/api/runtime_metrics`.
+The query log includes detailed timing metrics: upstream protocol, response time, connect time, handshake time, upstream query time, DNSSEC status, pool reuse, stale serving, and prefetch triggers.

+`benchmark_request_path.py` can reproduce cache-hit, clean-miss, blocked, and mixed traffic patterns, optionally with a simulated slow disk, to measure the effect of changes on this path. `benchmark_resolver.py` measures cold cache, warm cache, negative cache, NXDOMAIN cache, and parallel race resolver performance.

 ## Blocklist Updates